lukejacksonn/monacode/README.md

 - `value`: a string representing the initial code to be rendered within the editor
 - `language`: a string representing what language the editor should try syntax highlight and hint for
 - `fontSize`: a number indicating what pixel font size code should render at
-- `theme`: a string identifier of the desired theme (currently only default themes are supported)
+- `theme`: a string identifier of the desired theme or a url to a theme json file

 Calling the default export returns an instance of the underlying monaco editor.
 Find out more about how to interact with the editor by reading the [API documentation](https://microsoft.github.io/monaco-editor/api/index.html).